Setting up contexts for guarded rollouts

 andrequest

-- In larger codebases, a common approach is to create middleware for your service that sets the LaunchDarkly context for each request consistently.
+- In larger codebases, use middleware to consistently set the LaunchDarkly context for each request.

-After that, you can configure any metrics that can be measured for that context kind to use it
+After that, you can configure any metrics that apply to that context kind to use it as a randomization unit.

-When creating a guarded rollout, you must select a randomization unit that is supported by every metric you want to monitor.
-The available context kinds are based on the randomization units supported by the metrics you select.
+When creating a guarded rollout, you must choose a randomization unit supported by all the metrics you want to monitor.
+Only context kinds supported by the selected metrics’ randomization units are available for guarded rollouts.